ome/omero-figure/_posts/2015-10-07-omero-figure-demo-app-how-it-works.markdown

 </div>

 However, OMERO.figure doesn't **have** to get data from it's own "host" OMERO server.
-It can get data from any OMERO server that it has access to.
+It can get data from any OMERO server that is available on the internet.

 <div class="panel panel-default">
   <div class="panel-body" style="padding:0; text-align: center">